Bertram Goodhue

 Bertram Grosvenor Goodhue (April 28, 1869 – April 23, 1924) was an American architect celebrated for his work in Gothic Revival and Spanish Colonial Revival design.
 He also designed notable typefaces, including Cheltenham and Merrymount for the Merrymount Press.
-Later in life, Goodhue freed his architectural style with works like El Fureidis in Montecito, one of the three estates designed by Goodhue.
+Later in life, Goodhue freed his architectural style with works like El Fureidis in Montecito, California, one of three estates he designed.

 Early career

 Goodhue was born in Pomfret, Connecticut, to Charles Wells Goodhue and his second wife, Helen Grosvenor (Eldredge) Goodhue.
-Due to financial constraints he was educated at home by his mother until, at age 11 years, he was sent to Russell's Collegiate and Commercial Institute.
-Finances prevented him from attending university, but he received an honorary degree from Trinity College in Connecticut in 1911.
-In lieu of formal training, in 1884 he moved to Manhattan, New York City, to apprentice at the architectural firm of Renwick, Aspinwall and Russell (one of its principals, James Renwick, Jr., was the architect of Grace Church and St. Patrick's Cathedral, both in New York City).
+Due to financial constraints, he was educated at home by his mother until, at age 11 years, he was sent to Russell's Collegiate and Commercial Institute.
+Finances prevented him from attending university.
+In lieu of formal training, in 1884 he moved to Manhattan, New York City, to apprentice at the architectural firm of Renwick, Aspinwall & Russell (one of its principals, James Renwick Jr., was the architect of Grace Church and St. Patrick's Cathedral, both in New York City).
 Goodhue's apprenticeship ended in 1891 when he won a design competition for St. Matthew's in Dallas.

 Cram and Goodhue

-After completing his apprenticeship, Goodhue moved to Boston Massachusetts, where he was befriended by a group of young, artistic intellectuals involved in the founding of the Society of Arts and Crafts – Boston in 1897.
+After completing his apprenticeship, Goodhue moved to Boston, Massachusetts, where he was befriended by a group of young, artistic intellectuals involved in the founding of the Society of Arts and Crafts – Boston in 1897.
 This circle included Charles Eliot Norton of Harvard University and Ernest Fenollosa of the Boston Museum of Fine Arts.
 It was also through this group that Goodhue met Ralph Adams Cram, who would be his business partner for almost 25 years.
 Cram and Goodhue were members of several societies, including the "Pewter Mugs" and the "Visionists".
 In 1892–1893 they published a quarterly art magazine called The Knight Errant.
 The multitalented Goodhue was also a student of book design and type design.
 In 1896, he created the Cheltenham typeface for use by a New York printer, Cheltenham Press.
 This typeface came to be used as the headline type for The New York Times.

-In 1891, Cram and Goodhue formed the architectural firm of Cram, Wentworth, and Goodhue, renamed Cram, Goodhue and Ferguson in 1898.
+In 1891, Cram and Goodhue formed the architectural firm of Cram, Wentworth & Goodhue, renamed Cram, Goodhue & Ferguson in 1898.
 The firm was a leader in Neo-Gothic architecture, with significant commissions from ecclesiastical, academic, and institutional clients.
-The Gothic Revival Saint Thomas Church was designed by them and built in 1914 on Manhattan's Fifth Avenue in New York City.
+The Gothic Revival Saint Thomas Church was designed by them and completed in 1913 on Manhattan's Fifth Avenue in New York City.
 In 1904, Goodhue built a townhouse at 106 East 74th Street, pushing the front to the building line and redesigning it in a mix of Gothic and Tudor styles.
 In 1915, Goodhue accepted membership to what is known now as the American Academy of Arts and Letters.
 In 1917, Goodhue was elected into the National Academy of Design as an Associate member, and became a full Academician in 1923.